 “And then, one of the most surreal parts about that night was announcing him on stage, because I’d never done that before.
 I had never uttered the words ‘Ladies and Gentlemen, welcome to the stage, Trey Anastasio.’
 He’s announced me a gazillion times and I had not one time ever had a reason to announce his name.
 I was like ‘Oh, this is weird, hey buddy!’
 Seriously, those three men, Christian and Nick and Trey, those are three of the most influential men in my life.
 To have them all supporting so hard, in all ways, was a really cool moment.”

-As we remember this unforgettable performance two years later, read our initial, still-shellshocked recap and check out photos and a full video of the show below.
+As we remember this unforgettable performance four years later, read our initial, still-shellshocked recap and check out photos and a full video of the show below.

 [Originally published 10/11/18] On a mild Wednesday night in October, Jennifer Hartswick and Nick Cassarino brought their duo tour to New York City’s Rockwood Music Hall Stage 2.
 The longtime collaborative pair never fails to put on memorable performances, but on this night, the duo had something extra special in store for the ~100 lucky people in attendance: a pair of VERY special guests in Phish guitarist Trey Anastasio and multiple Grammy-winning bass virtuoso Christian McBride.